-Maud Lonergan will begin her fourth season as the head coach of the Franklin Pierce University women's lacrosse program in 2019 (hiring release).
-She will be the fifth head coach in the history of the program and comes to Franklin Pierce with a decade of coaching experience, both as a head coach at the high school level and as an assistant at the collegiate level.
+Maud Lonergan wrapped up her fourth season as the head coach of the Franklin Pierce University women's lacrosse program in 2018 (hiring release).
+She is the fifth head coach in the history of the program and comes to Franklin Pierce with a decade of coaching experience, both as a head coach at the high school level and as an assistant at the collegiate level.

 Rindge will be the first collegiate head-coaching stop for Lonergan, who spent the last two seasons as an assistant coach at Division III Amherst College in Amherst, Mass., where she assisted with all operations of the six-time national semifinalist program.
 While she was on the staff, the Lord Jeffs finished as the No. 4 nationally ranked program as a national semifinalist in 2014 and No. 16 in 2015.
 Lonergan helped produce three All-America and 15 Conference All-Academic selections while at Amherst.